saranyamohandas/GifTastic/README.md

 * User can add additional cartoons or comics using add button.

-__Published git link to app__ : https://saranyamohandas.github.io/GifTastic/Gif API application
+__Published git link to app__ : https://saranyamohandas.github.io/GifTastic/